Bernard-Borg/Sonicity/README.md

 Currently thinking about;

 - Renaming clips
-- Renaming the application
-- Adding an icon
 - Playing sound through rust rather than JavaScript (which would allow you to switch device to play sound in, possibly supporting existing virtual microphones)

 ## Other notes